Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Competitive Equilibria of Short-Term Markets

 \end{lemma}

 \mehdi{When supply is abundant, i.e., the total realized solar generation exceeds demand, the resulting prices and allocations are identical under both types of real-time markets.
 This result follows from the fact that solar supply fully covers demand, rendering utility support unnecessary.
 As a consequence, the zero marginal cost of solar generation results in a zero equilibrium price.} When the solar supply is insufficient to cover the load, the market clearing outcomes of the two market types become different.
-Since the utility backstop is required in this case, the market price for the single-product real-time market will be $\pi_\mathrm{u}$.
+Since the utility supply is required in this case, the market price for the single-product real-time market will be $\pi_\mathrm{u}$.
 When solar is traded as a separate product, however, we see that the scarce solar production $cG$ is allocated among the buyers with higher \mehdi{solar premiums} first.
 The solar market price turns out to have a premium over the \purple{utility-supplied} energy, driven by the competition among the buyers.
+Accordingly, substituting $\pi$ and $q_i^{\mathrm{s}}$ from Table~\ref{tab:rt} into~\eqref{seller:payoff:real} yields individual seller payoffs; aggregating via~\eqref{prt:total:rev} then gives~\eqref{prt:rev}.
+The expression in~\eqref{srt:rev} follows by a similar calculation under the single-product market model.

 \mehdi{We now proceed to characterize the CE for the contract-based market.
 For each seller \( i \in \mathcal{I}_\mathrm{s} \), the utility-maximizing choice within the feasible set for \( q_i^\mathrm{s} \) is \( q_i^\mathrm{s} = c \).
 On the buyer side, for a given market price \( \pi \), let \( d_i^\star(\pi) \) denote the capacity that maximizes \( \Pi_i^\mathrm{b}(q_i^\mathrm{b}, \pi) \), as defined in~\eqref{eq:payoff:cb}. }